Hardcover ISBN: 9780804776707

 Madison's response was that a Constitution must endure over many generations to gain the credibility needed to keep a nation strong and united.
 History tells us that Jefferson lost that debate.
 But what if he had prevailed?
 In A Constitution for the Living, Beau Breslin reimagines American history to answer that question.
 By tracing the story from the 1787 Constitutional Convention up to the present, Breslin presents an engaging and insightful narrative account of historical figures and how they might have shaped their particular generation's Constitution.

-For all those who want to be in the candlelit taverns where the Founders sat debating fundamental issues over wine; to witness towering figures of American history, from Abraham Lincoln to Booker T. Washington, play out hypothetical meetings and conversations that are startling and revealing; and to attend a Constitutional Convention taking place in the present day—this book brings these possibilities to life with sensitivity, verve, and compelling historical detail.
+Readers are invited to join the Founders in candlelit taverns where, over glasses of wine, they debated fundamental issues; to witness towering figures of American history, from Abraham Lincoln to Booker T. Washington, enact an alternate account through startling and revealing conversations; and to attend a Constitutional Convention taking place in the present day.
+These possibilities come to life in the book's prose, with sensitivity, verve, and compelling historical detail.

 This book is, above all, a call for a more engaged American public at a time when change seems close at hand, if we dare to imagine it.